 - Any award of maintenance under subdivision six of this part

-- Any equitable claim to, interest in, or direct or indirect contribution made to the acquisition of such material property by the party not having title, including joint efforts or expenditures and contributions and services as a spouse, parent, wage earner and homemaker, and to the career or career potential of the other party
+- Any equitable claim to, interest in, or direct or indirect contribution made to the acquisition of such material property by the party not having a title, including joint efforts or expenditures and contributions and services as a spouse, parent, wage earner, and homemaker, and to the career or career potential of the other party

 - The liquid or non-liquid character of all marital property

 - The probable future financial circumstances of each party

 - The impossibility or difficulty of evaluating any component asset or any interest in a business, corporation, or profession, and the economic desirability of retaining such asset or interest intact and free from any claim or interference by the other party